The Wrapbook Team

 • Grants: The state issues a tax-free payment to production companies for filming.

-• Film Tax Rebates: Film tax rebates are paid to production companies by the state, usually as a percentage of the company's qualified expenses.
-They are similar to grants, but they are taxable.
+• Rebates: Film production rebates are paid to production companies by the state, usually as a percentage of the company's qualified expenses.
+Often, production companies do not need to submit a tax return in order to receive a rebate, unlike tax credits.
+Rebates are similar to grants, but they are taxable.

 How do film tax credits work?

 Film tax incentives differ across every state.
-When picking a location, weigh the costs and benefits of shooting at a local destination vs. shooting in another state or country.
+When choosing a location, it’s important to weigh the costs and benefits of shooting at a local destination vs. shooting in another state or country.

 1. Alabama